The best way to store, collect and analyze time series data

 - InfluxDB 1.x is the open source time series database component of the TICK Stack (Telegraf, InfluxDB, Chronograf, Kapacitor).

-- InfluxDB 2.0, currently in beta, incorporates everything you need in a time series platform into a single binary.
+- InfluxDB 2.0 incorporates everything you need in a time series platform into a single binary.

 InfluxDB OSS (the open source edition of InfluxDB) runs on a single node.